 (b) any control devices erected, constructed or installed under subsection (3); and

-(c) any offence notices for which provision may be made in the regulations.
+(c) any tickets under The Provincial Offences Act for which provision may be made in the regulations.

-20(5) Notwithstanding any regulation made under this Act, or any thing done under subsection (1), (2), (3) or (4), the minister or a peace officer authorized to enforce this Act may, where the minister or peace officer, as the case may be, deems it necessary in order to meet an emergency,
+Notwithstanding any regulation made under this Act, or any thing done under subsection (1), (2), (3) or (4), an enforcement officer may, where he or she deems it necessary in order to meet an emergency,

 (a) place or cause to be placed a hood or other covering over any control device erected, constructed or installed under subsection (3), and a control device hooded or covered under this clause has no force or effect while so hooded or covered;

-(b) erect, construct or install or cause to be erected, constructed or installed, at such locations on or in any Crown property as the minister or peace officer may decide, such temporary control devices, in such form and having such content, as the minister or peace officer may deem requisite;
+(b) erect, construct or install or cause to be erected, constructed or installed, at such locations on or in any Crown property as the enforcement officer may decide, such temporary control devices, in such form and having such content, as the enforcement officer may deem requisite;

 (c) make any order or give any direction concerning any matter respecting which regulations are authorized under clauses 26(a) and (b);